Now Accepting Applications for Funding

-The Utah Division of Water Quality is currently accepting applications for state nonpoint source projects with funding available on July 1, 2023 for the State Fiscal Year 2024.
-The Utah Water Quality Board allocates $1 Million annually in hardship grant funds to help watershed managers across the state address the greatest water quality concerns generated by nonpoint sources of pollution.
-Proposals must be submitted using the Financial Assistance Application Form.
-The form can be used for all project types, including on-the-ground implementation, 9-element watershed plan development, and information and education.
+The Utah Division of Water Quality is currently accepting applications for State Nonpoint Source grants with funding to be available on July 1, 2024.
+The Utah Water Quality Board allocates $1 Million annually in hardship grant funds to reduce nonpoint sources of water pollution.
+Proposals must be submitted using the FY2026 Financial Assistance Application Form.
+The form can be used for all project types, including on-the-ground implementation, technical assistance, and information and education.
 Be as specific as possible in your application.
-Include your ability to document the success of your project through monitoring before, during, and after project implementation.
+Include your ability to document project effectiveness through monitoring before, during, and after project implementation.

 Application Review Process